Uijeongbu: Education

 The next stage of schooling begins around the age of thirteen and is a part of middle school education.
-Uijeongbu has a few middle schools, such as Solm-oe Middle School (솔뫼중학교), located in the southeastern part of the city, right off Route 43.
+Uijeongbu has a few middle schools, such as Solmoe Middle School (솔뫼중학교), located in the southeastern part of the city, right off Route 43.
 The high school or secondary level of education is widely available in Uijeongbu as well.
 With high schools like the aforementioned Gyeonggi High School, or Uijeongbu High School which is known for its unusual graduation "dress up" ritual.
 There is an apparent lack of vocational high schools or those that focus on specialized curricula, such as fishery or economics.

 However, there are several higher education options at the tertiary level available in Uijeongbu.
 One such school is the Shinhan University, which has an extensive array of choices for majors ranging from culinary to nursing.
 Uijeongbu is also the site of Kyungmin College, which prepares teachers.

 Land usage

 Climate

 Uijeongbu has a monsoon-influenced humid continental climate (Köppen: Dwa) with cold, dry winters and hot, rainy summers.